 First up, we’ve got something called parental control software.
 It’s like having a magic remote that lets you control what websites your child can visit, how long they can be online, and even make sure the stuff they see is right for their age.

-Norton Family, Kaspersky Safe Kids, and Qustodio are a few you might want to check out.
+Qustodio, Norton Family, Kaspersky and Safe Kids are a few you might want to check out.

 Then, there are internet filters.
 Imagine a big, friendly guard that blocks all the bad stuff from getting through – like websites about gambling or things that aren’t for kids.
 Net Nanny and OpenDNS are good ones to look into.